SStech099/Auction-Daml/README.md

 ### Cloning the Repository

-First, clone this repository to your local machine using the following command:
+First, clone this repository to your local machine

 ### Running the Tests